geographika/mappyfile-geojson/README.rst

 A `mappyfile <http://mappyfile.readthedocs.io>`_ plugin to convert GeoJSON to inline `Mapfile features <http://mapserver.org/mapfile/feature.html>`_.
-Useful for adding dynamically created features (from web services, user created features, and other external data sources), to a map.
+Useful for adding dynamically created features (from web services, user created features, and other external data sources) to a map, or to quickly visualise a geometry.

+Note - to display entire GeoJSON files MapServer can be configured to read GeoJSON as an input `OGR source <https://mapserver.org/input/vector/ogr.html>`_ using the `GeoJSON driver <https://www.gdal.org/drv_geojson.html>`_.

 .. code-block:: python

     import geojson
     import mappyfile
+    # import directly
     import mappyfile_geojson
-    # will soon be available to import as
+    # can also be imported as plugin using
-    # from mappyfile.plugins import mappyfile_geojson
+    from mappyfile.plugins import mappyfile_geojson

     gj = geojson.load(fn)
     l = mappyfile_geojson.convert(gj)